AdguardTeam/KnowledgeBase/docs/miscellaneous/guides/collect-har-file.md

 8. Save session as a .har file by clicking the ***Export*** icon next to ***Preserve Log***.

 9. Forward to AdGuard support (support@adguard.com) with detailed explanation of issue.
-Supporting screenshots can be helpful, as well.
+Supporting screenshots can be helpful, too.

 ## Android {#android}